Skip to content Skip to footer navigation

 In Australia, you're protected under the ACL, whether you've bought a product in a bricks-and-mortar store or online.

-Companies that sell to Australia need to adhere to the ACL as well, but while that's the case in theory, in practice you might find it difficult to get a satisfactory resolution if you have problems with a faulty product.
+Companies based overseas that sell products here online need to adhere to the ACL as well, but while that's the case in theory, in practice you might find it difficult to get a satisfactory resolution if you have problems with something you've bought from them.

 In Australia, you're protected under the ACL, whether you've bought a product in a bricks-and-mortar store or online